shakalee14/subdued-hawk-eagle/README.md

 ### Required

-- [ ] Includes a list of commonly used methods to rewrite in ES2015.
+- [ ] Includes a list of 20 commonly used functions to rewrite in ES2015.
 - [ ] Includes a README that describes each method and provides an example of use.
 - [ ] Package is published with NPM.
 - [ ] Includes tests for all methods described.
-- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].
+- [x] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

-### Optional

-- [ ] Showcases methods in a simple website app.
+-
 ---

 <!-- LICENSE -->